labelflow/simple-object-detection/README.md

 - Consistent: the images' distribution reflects the reality of the task you're trying to address

-Connect on [LabelFlow](https://labelflow.ai/), upload and label your images.
-Export them in COCO format, making sure that you toggle the options to include the images.
+Connect on [LabelFlow](https://labelflow.ai/), upload and label your raw images.
+Export them to COCO format, making sure that you toggle the options to include the images.

 <p align="center">
   <img src="public/labelflow-export.gif" />
 </p>

-## Train your model on a custom dataset
+## 2 - Train your model on a custom dataset

 ```
 python train.py --dataset-path <your-coco-format-dataset-directory-path>